Combined Vision and Hearing Loss

 Discusses and illustrates a variety of adaptations designed to assist students with physical disabilities.

-Writing and AAC by Janet M. Sturm
+Writing in AAC by Janet M. Sturm

 Discussion of the link between literacy and language development with an emphasis on how to incorporate writing into the literacy instruction of students who use augmentative communication.